 But they’re not the only players in an ever-expanding globalized marketplace.
-There's the 'next 11', a high-growth, high-potential group that includes countries like Mexico, Iran, Pakistan and Egypt.
-But there's another group of countries that are often – and mistakenly – ignored by exporters: the Tiger Cubs.
+There's the ‘next eleven’ a high-growth, high-potential group that includes countries like Mexico, Iran, Pakistan and Egypt.
+And there's another group of countries that are often – and mistakenly – ignored by exporters: the Tiger Cub economies.

-In Southeast Asia, five countries – Indonesia, Malaysia, the Philippines, Thailand and Vietnam – are powering ahead with growth rates of around 5%.
+In Southeast Asia, five emerging markets – Indonesia, Malaysia, the Philippines, Thailand and Vietnam – are the ones to watch.
 Economists have dubbed these five countries ‘The Tiger Cubs’, in recognition of their proximity and similarity to the original ‘Tiger Economies’, Hong Kong, Singapore, Taiwan and South Korea.
 The Tiger Economies accelerated from primarily agrarian economies to fully developed, high-income industrialized nations in just a few decades between the 1950s and 1990s.
 And that’s exactly what the Tiger Cubs are doing today.

 The largest economy in Southeast Asia by GDP and the fourth largest country by population in the world.
 A huge opportunity for any exporter.